 With the final state of the photograph selected in Lightroom, I will click on the plus sign on the right edge of the Presets panel on the left.
 In the “Preset Name” field I will enter Strong Contrast, and put this preset among others under “User Presets” collection so that I can quickly find it.
 Then, I will click on “Check None” button to turn off all the selected adjustments to be included in the preset.
 The Process Version will likely remain checked and that is probably a good thing.
 Then I will put a check mark next to “Tone Curve” and click on “Create”.
 That’s it!

 You may be asking why go through the process of creating a preset for strong contrast tone curve while you can actually select it from the tone curve panel.
 One, perhaps a minor one, advantage of the preset is that its effect can be seen in the “Navigator” panel by hovering over the preset with your mouse without actually applying it.
 The second reason for going through this exercise is to think through the process of creating Lightroom presets.
 As you use various adjustments you will develop a better sense of using each and become more proficient in them.
-And in time you will have a preset collection that reflect your sensibilities, your artistic judgement, your vision, rather than relying on someone else to make these decisions for you.
-Explaining the process in detail may make it sound complicated, but once you try it you will find that it is very straight forward.
+And in time you will have a preset collection that reflects your sensibilities, your artistic judgment, your vision, rather than relying on someone else to make these decisions for you.
+Explaining the process in detail may make it sound complicated, but once you try it you will find that it is very straightforward.